 “Is it true what they say, ma’am?
 Are the streets of London really paved with... coffee!?”

 Coffee waste in the UK

 Every year 500,000 tonnes of waste coffee grounds are produced in the UK alone.
 For comparison that’s nearly one hundred and seventy thousand moderately sized elephants, forty thousand double-decker buses or ten Titanics (before they sunk).
 Unfortunately, the majority ends up straight in landfill, simply sitting there while it ever so slowly decomposes.
-Not only does it all look rather unsightly, it’s pretty terrible for the environment too; recent evidence suggesting that the caffeine in coffee beans acts to suppress the root growth of other plants.
+Not only does it all look rather unsightly, it’s pretty terrible for the environment too.

 It goes without saying then, that the less coffee we waste the better.
 Fortunately, a number of clever companies have realised the great potential in leftover grounds, using them in an almost endless number of ways to help save the planet and their customers.
 Here at UpCircle, we’re fully on board with that message, and in the spirit of innovation, have lovingly compiled a list of a few of our favourites to date.

 We can’t vouch for ourselves, but some people apparently don’t particularly like coming into work first thing in the morning.
 However, the knowledge of a freshly brewed coffee is often motivation enough to start that ritual commute - an oasis in the sweaty journey to come.
 Little do they know that the bus they sit on could well be powered by the grounds of yesterday’s pick-me-up; with the start-up bio-bean exploring how coffee oil can be used as fuel for London's famous red buses.